yosefw/yosefw.github.io/open-letter/index.md

 I’m passionate about several types of products, but they could all be described as "useful".
 I’m talking about **products that solve real problems**.
 These products weren’t created just for fun (although they can delight their users) — they push us forward.
 Some of the products I adore include GitHub, MailChimp, Pocket, Basecamp and Dropbox, just to name a few.
 If your company is building such a product, I might be interested in joining.

 On the other end of the spectrum, there are product categories that I’m not very passionate about.
-These include some high profile and high profit categories, but they I wouldn’t be a good fit for them.
+These include some high profile and high profit categories, but I wouldn’t be a good fit for them.
 These include: social and messaging apps, adtech, content platforms and gambling sites.

 Are you building something people need?
 Are you looking for a product/hacker guy to take over all design?
 Let’s talk.